 But he must consider his audience and his community.
 If his works are badly perceived and do not receive good reception, the artist will quickly become discouraged and lose the motivation to continue creating.
 An artist photographer must know how to explain, to present his works of art.
 For this he must understand the motivations of his audience.

-Do not be Afraid of Imbalance
+Be not Afraid of Imbalance